gabrielomelo/env-setup/README.md

 # vim-setup

-This repo contains my personal vim configuration on fedora.
+This repo contains my personal vim and linux terminal configuration on Fedora and Debian.

-The install script clone some repositories and install the dependencies.
+The install script clone some dependencies and install the plugins on VIM.

-Fell free to use wherever you want.

-Gabriel Melo.